almeidas-tatiane/robust-api-performance/docs/setup-nginx.md

-# 🌐 Using NGINX Reverse Proxy to Secure Prometheus, Node Exporter, and Grafana
+# 🌐 Using NGINX Reverse Proxy to Secure Prometheus, Node Exporter, InfluxDB and Grafana

-This document is a step by step guide how to implement NGINX as a reverse proxy to securely expose Prometheus, Node Exporter, and Grafana dashboards on a single public port (80) with basic authentication, ensuring backend ports remain closed and protected.
+This document is a step by step guide how to implement NGINX as a reverse proxy to securely expose Prometheus, Node Exporter, InfluxDB and Grafana dashboards on a single public port (80) with basic authentication, ensuring backend ports remain closed and protected.

 This guide explains the role of NGINX and how it helps secure and simplify access to your monitoring tools.